You are here

 My research is broadly in string theory and quantum field theory, with a particular emphasis on the intersection of these fields with modern mathematics.
 Currently, a main focus is on holographic correspondences in asymptotically anti de Sitter and flat spacetimes, and their connections to a mathematical notion from homological algebra called Koszul duality.
 I am also interested in field theoretic studies of condensed matter systems.

-I am currently a DOE Early Career Research Fellow, as well as a Visiting Fellow at the Perimeter Institute for Theoretical Physics.
+I am currently a DOE Early Career Research Fellow and a Principal Investigator and Executive Committee Member of the Simons Collaboration on Celestial Holography, as well as a Visiting Fellow at the Perimeter Institute for Theoretical Physics.

 Share